I’m an autistic woman who uses eye contact to assert authority and dominance. To observers I have good eye contact. Here’s what’s really going on.

 This occurs on a conscious level.
 I then sometimes wonder if they notice this switching.

 I don’t like long eye contact.
-I don’t like handshakes, either.
 I often feel as though I’m staring too hard.

-So even though it’s easy, doesn’t mean I welcome it.
+So even though it doesn’t come with a sense that my soul is being ripped open, this doesn’t mean I welcome it, either.
 Washing the dishes is easy, too, but that doesn’t mean I welcome it.

 With long eye contact I’ll notice details such as pupil fluctuations or blood vessels in the whites.
 I once noticed a smudge of mascara on the white.

-On occasion in the past I’ve wondered if the person could “see into me.”
-I know this is ridiculous, but that’s the feeling I had gotten.
+On occasion in the past I’ve wondered if the person could “read me” while I was sustaining eye contact during lengthy listening.

-When I prolong eye contact as the listener, I never break it until the speaker does.
+When I prolong eye contact as the listener, I never break it until the speaker does — unless there’s a notable distraction such as a nearby dog suddenly loudly barking.

 My ASD evaluator noted in the report that my eye contact “was at times intense.”